-For someone who is considering attending Maine Law, how would you describe the student community here?
+For someone who is considering attending Maine Law, how would you describe its student community?

 I really value the collegial atmosphere at Maine Law.
-Aside from that, my classmates come from across the country and the world and bring a breadth of experiences to the table – not only that, but on the whole they are passionate, dedicated, and intelligent.
+Aside from that, my classmates come from across the country and the world and bring a breadth of experiences to the table; not only that, they are passionate, dedicated, and intelligent.
 I have a great group of peers here who have made my law school experience all the more enjoyable.

 If you could tell a prospective student one thing about Maine Law, what would it be?